crluehmann/sgrub/README.md

 ** Create Project based repos - Intimiations / Personally **
 ** Replace stock images with actual images **
-** Scrolling Text goes in front of header -- make it behind **
+** Scrolling Text goes in front of header -- make it behind ** ** "SG" in top corner scrolls with page, needs to be anchored with header **